← Return to Blog Index

 Physical Security Measures

-Electronic Article Surveillance (EAS): Tags that trigger alarms at exits deter casual shoplifting but are often defeated by organized thieves and add operational complexity through false alarms and tag removal processes.
+Electronic Article Surveillance (EAS): Tags that trigger alarms at exits deter casual shoplifting but are often defeated by organized thieves and add operational complexity through false alarms.

 CCTV cameras: Provide deterrence and evidence collection but require significant human monitoring.
 Most video footage is never reviewed unless an incident is already suspected.